Outdoor Education

 Outdoor education is an integral part of child development at St. Anne’s.
 Starting in Kindergarten, students regularly visit our 16-acre foothills campus, St. Anne’s in the Hills (SAITH), located in Indian Hills, Colorado.
 This beautiful setting provides a unique backdrop for students to connect with one another and the natural world.
 At SAITH, students engage in team building and environmental education, fostering cooperation, problem-solving, and community building.

-SAITH-Based Outdoor Education Program
+SAITH-based Outdoor Education Program

 The SAITH-based outdoor education program builds upon itself as students progress through their St. Anne’s careers.
 This scaffolded approach focuses on various topics, including: